cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 As can be seen, we have achieved a rain effect, but this level of flickering is unacceptable.

-This flickering occurs, because of the time it takes to do an inter-process call, clear and then display our content from another process.
+This flicker occurs because of the time it takes to do an inter-process call, clear and then display our content from another process.

 We have to do better.